Zygosity: Autozygous and allozygous

 Zygosity may also refer to the origin(s) of the alleles in a genotype.
 When the two alleles at a locus originate from a common ancestor by way of nonrandom mating (inbreeding), the genotype is said to be autozygous.
 This is also known as being "identical by descent", or IBD.
 When the two alleles come from different sources (at least to the extent that the descent can be traced), the genotype is called allozygous.
-This is known as being "identical by state", or IBS.

-Because the alleles of autozygous genotypes come from the same source, they are always homozygous, but allozygous genotypes may be homozygous too.
+This is known as being "identical by state", or IBS.Because the alleles of autozygous genotypes come from the same source, they are always homozygous, but allozygous genotypes may be homozygous too.
 Heterozygous genotypes are often, but not necessarily, allozygous because different alleles may have arisen by mutation some time after a common origin.
 Hemizygous and nullizygous genotypes do not contain enough alleles to allow for comparison of sources, so this classification is irrelevant for them.

 Monozygotic and dizygotic twins

 As discussed above, "zygosity" can be used in the context of a specific genetic locus (example).
 The word zygosity may also be used to describe the genetic similarity or dissimilarity of twins.
 Identical twins are monozygotic, meaning that they develop from one zygote that splits and forms two embryos.
 Fraternal twins are dizygotic because they develop from two separate oocytes (egg cells) that are fertilized by two separate sperm.
-Sesquizygotic twins are halfway between monozygotic and dizygotic and are believed to arise after two sperm fertilize a single oocyte which subsequently splits into two morula.
+Sesquizygotic twins are halfway between monozygotic and dizygotic and are believed to arise after two sperm fertilize a single oocyte which subsequently splits into two morulae.